-For the past 30 years, Mayo Clinic's Division of Gastroenterology and Hepatology has been ranked by the U.S. News & World Report as No. 1 in the country.
+Mayo Clinic's Division of Gastroenterology and Hepatology has been ranked by the U.S. News & World Report as No. 1 in the country since 1990.
 No other institution has provided as many American Gastroenterological Association presidents and Julius Friedenwald Medal winners.

 At Mayo, you work closely with world-renowned physicians and clinical investigators whose interests and expertise embrace all major areas of digestive diseases.
 Our division is committed to providing the most innovative treatments to our patients and translating our research discoveries to improve patient care.
 The fellowship curriculum both ensures that you are well-trained in all aspects of gastroenterology and hepatology and allows you to tailor your training to your specific interests.

 As a fellow, you rotate through all our subspecialty clinics, including IBD, celiac, esophagus, pancreas, motility, hepatobiliary and neoplasia.
 You also rotate through numerous inpatient experiences: GI and hepatobiliary consults, liver transplant service, nutrition and a primary GI inpatient service.
 Our endoscopy training includes all standard GI procedures as well as dedicated training in complex endoscopy.

 Our program offers two distinct tracks: a 3-year Clinical Scholar Track and a 3.5-year National Institutes of Health-Sponsored Track.
 Both tracks allow you to complete a master's degree or certificate program in clinical and translational science.
 Both tracks also offer a dedicated research block of 12 and 24 months respectively and can be tailored to your interests and career goals.